mwaeckerlin/nginx/README.md

-# NGINX Webserver
+# NGINX Webserver Docker Image

-Simple nginx webserver.
+Simple nginx webserver in less than 6MB.
+High secure: No shell, no backdoor, just nginx.

 If you need PHP, use [waeckerlin/php-fpm].

 Info: LDAP has been removed and will be implemented lated reperately in [mwaeckerlin/ldap-auth].